-During this accreditation process, the administrative offices relocated to their present site at Maxwell AFB effective 1 April 1979.
+During this accreditation process, the administrative offices relocated to their present site at Maxwell AFB, Alabama, effective 1 April 1979.
 The SACS Commission on Colleges reaffirmed CCAF's accreditation on 9 December 1986.

 On 1 July 1993 the Community College of the Air Force realigned under Air University, which became the educational component of the redesignated Air Education and Training Command.
-However, the commander of Air Education and Training Command remained the degree-granting authority for the college.
+However, the commander of Air Education and Training Command remained the degree-granting authority for the college until 28 October 2004.
+On that date, degree-granting authority changed to the Air University Commander when President Bush signed the Fiscal Year 2005 National Defense Authorization Act.

 The college again underwent an extensive self-study and visits from SACS reaffirmation teams during 1993-1996.
 Subsequently, on 25 June 1997 the Southern Association of Colleges and Schools reaffirmed CCAF's accreditation until the year 2006.
+The college participated in the Air University effort to gain regional accreditation by the SACS Commission on Colleges.
+On 25 June 2004, SACS notified Air University that their application for regional accreditation was approved, retroactive to 1 January 2004.
+CCAF is now accredited through Air University by the SACS Commission on Colleges until 1 January 2009.

 Over the years the college has grown both in numbers and recognition.
-With more than 373,000 registered students, the college is the largest multicampus community college in the world.
-Its affiliated schools are located in 34 states, the District of Columbia, 6 foreign locations and 1 territory.
-Nearly 6,500 CCAF faculty members provide quality instruction for the personal and professional development of enlisted personnel.
-More than 1 million transcripts have been issued in the last 10 years and in 2000-2001 CCAF students earned 1.41 million hours of college credit.

-Since issuing its first degree in 1977, the college has awarded more than 215,000 associate in applied science degrees.
+With more than 380,000 registered students, the college is the largest multicampus community college in the world.
+Its affiliated schools are located in 36 states, the District of Columbia, six foreign locations and one territory.
+Nearly 7,500 CCAF faculty members provide quality instruction for the personal and professional development of enlisted personnel.
+More than one million transcripts have been issued in the last 10 years, and in 2003-2004 CCAF students earned 1.60 million hours of college credit.
+Since issuing its first degree in 1977, the college has awarded more than 258,000 associate in applied science degrees.